-‘Shameful Vote’: 17 Senators Draw Progressive Outrage for Enabling Trump
+‘Shameful Vote’: 17 Senators Draw Progressives’ Outrage for Enabling Trump

 |

-‘Shameful Vote’: 17 Senators Draw Progressive Outrage for Enabling Trump
+‘Shameful Vote’: 17 Senators Draw Progressives’ Outrage for Enabling Trump

 Posted on Mar 1, 2017